 Installing the fan is a breeze.
 It comes with everything needed to mount it and a clear user manual.
 Plus, its motor houses dual-bearing balls that allow both vertical and horizontal mounting.

-What are its best features?
-This is a high-performing and energy-efficient fan that will be a real game changer in your home.
+What we liked: This is a high-performing and energy-efficient fan that will be a real game changer in your home.
 Its EC motor can save up to 40% of energy like AC motors, so at the end of the day it pays for itself.
 It is also incredibly quiet and powerful.
 It moves a lot of air efficiently leaving your attic ventilated and odor or dust-free.

-What could be improved?
-The fan costs a pretty penny
+What could be better: The fan costs a pretty penny

 Meet Ken Brown, an industrial-grade multipurpose exhaust fan that is ideal for removing dust, moisture, heat and deadly odors from your home attic, factory, greenhouse or welding room.
 It is best suited for both residential and commercial spaces.